SoCal TMJ & Headache — Los Angeles

 Dr. Sang H. Chung, DMD

 Board Qualified Orofacial Pain Specialist.
 Fellowship-level training at the University of Southern California.
-Every patient who enters this office is evaluated with the same rigor: diagnosis first, treatment second.
+Every patient who enters this office receives the same standard: the answer first, treatment second.

-If you have been through three or more providers without a confirmed diagnosis, another opinion from the same type of clinician will produce the same result.
-What you need is a diagnosis — not another treatment.
-Request a diagnostic consultation.
-Your prior imaging, treatment history, and provider notes will be reviewed at your first visit.
+If you have been through three or more providers without a diagnosis, seeing another one of the same type will produce the same result.
+What you need is the answer.
+Not another treatment.
+Not another opinion.
+The answer.